- Home

 The insulation industry is characterized by the presence of various small- and large-scale vendors, resulting in a moderate level of concentration in the market.
 The surging requirement for insulation solutions is fueling the growth of the market.
 The market players are concentrating on new joint ventures, collaborations, agreements, and strategies to advance their production facilities and gain a larger market share.

 Biesanz Stone Co. and Michigan Limestone & Chemical Company are the major limestone suppliers, while Alfa Aesar and American Borate Company supply borates.
-Companies such as BASF, Bayer, and Dow Chemical Company dominate the raw material supply for foamed plastic insulation products.
+Companies such as BASF, Bayer, and Dow Chemical Company dominate the supply of raw materials for foamed plastic insulation products.

 Key Insulation Companies: